anotherbazeinthewall/basile-bot/README.md

 MIT License

 Feel free to review and adapt to your specific use case.
-Unless your name is Alex Basile, you might not find the BasileBot useful as is ;)
+Unless your name is Alex Basile, you might not find the basile-bot useful as is ;)